 - Cost of project and period required for completion.

 - Impacts of water pollution.

-A simple layout of the hydro-electric power plant as shown in fig. 2.3.
-It consists of the catchment area, reservoir, dam, slice gate or valve, surge tank, penstock, inlet valve, turbine, draft tube, powerhouse equipment, tailrace etc.
+A simple layout of the hydropower plant as shown in fig. 2.3.
+It consists of the catchment area, reservoir, dam, slice gate or valve, surge tank, penstock, inlet valve, turbine, draft tube, powerhouse equipment, tailrace, etc.